alexjyong/ClipBoardSaver/README.md

 # ClipBoardSaver
 Basic way to save clipboard history.
-Currently only works for Mac and Windows.
-Future versions will support Linux.
 You will need to have the latest version of Perl installed to run this.
+If you are on Linux and are using X Windows, you need to have xclip installed for this to run.

 I take no responsibility for any misuse of this program.
 I urge all users to inform others if they are using their computer with this script that it is running in the background.
 I also ask people to be mindful of what they type into strange computers.